Zyjinn/Final_Project_CMPS413/README.md

 - Begin chatting!
 All messages you send should send to all other users currently connected!

-- Typing 'dm' will initiate a prompt for a user to send a message to rather than the whole server.
+- Typing `dm` will initiate a prompt for a user to send a message to rather than the whole server.

-  - Note, this feature is a (WIP) and does not fully function.
+  - ❗Note, this feature is a (WIP) and does not fully function.

-- To stop chatting, enter 'stop' into the console!
+- To stop chatting, enter `stop` into the console!